 Guido May joined Silverfleet Capital in 2001 from 3i, and has responsibility for the firm’s investment activities in Germany, Austria and Switzerland as well as for investment activities in the manufacturing sector.
 Prior to Silverfleet, Guido worked in a number of senior executive positions within the industry, including three years as a managing director for a subsidiary of Lafarge S.A.
 He has led a number of successful transactions for Silverfleet Capital, including EDP and Jost, and currently oversees Silverfleet’s investments in Kalle, creatrade and CCC.

-Scott Boothby is a Managing Director and Head of High Yield Capital Markets, having started the business for Commerzbank in March 2013.
-He is responsible for all High Yield issues at Commerzbank both corporate and financial sponsor led.
-Having joined Dresdner Kleinwort in September 2005 he was latterly a senior director within the European Leveraged Finance Group.
-As a product specialist, he has led highly complex, multi-jurisdictional LBO transactions for global financial sponsor clients.
-With experience across a variety of sectors including TMT, retail, automotive, chemical and FIG, he has led deals ranging from the upper end of the mid-market to multi-billion cross-currency underwrites.
-Prior to joining Dresdner Kleinwort he spent five years at ING Barings within Leveraged and Acquisition Finance.
+Scott Boothby is a Managing Director and Head of Leveraged Markets, having established the High Yield platform in March 2013.
+He is responsible for all High Yield issues Commerzbank both corporate and financial sponsor led, as well as distribution of all leveraged loan products.
+With experience across a variety of sectors including TMT, retail, automotive, chemical and FIG, he has led deals ranging from the upper end of the mid-market to multi-billioncross-currency underwrites.
+Scott was a Senior Director within Leveraged Finance at Dresdner Kleinwort and spent five years at ING Barings within Leveraged and Acquisition Finance.

 Giles Reaney joined Advent in 2014.
 Working closely with the sector teams, he is responsible for leading new acquisition financings and capital markets activities for Advent’s portfolio companies, as well as managing and helping to grow the firm’s relationships with investment banks.
 Prior to joining Advent, Giles spent 10 years working in leverage finance, most recently at Goldman Sachs in London, and also previously worked for RBS on their leverage finance team.
 During this time, he worked on a large number of loan and high yield bond transactions for both sponsor and corporate clients.